 His social and civic conscience as an artist is reflected in the concerts he has conducted as part of his ‘The Paths of Friendship’ project organized by the Ravenna Festival.
 These concerts are given in places symbolizing our troubled past and contemporary history.
 Among the ensembles that he has conducted on these occasions are the Orchestra and Chorus of La Scala, the Orchestra and Chorus of the Maggio Musicale Fiorentino, the Musicians of Europe United and the Cherubini Youth Orchestra.

 He has received innumerable awards.
 He is a Cavaliere di Gran Croce of the Italian Republic, a recipient of the German Order of Merit, an Officer of the French Legion of Honour and an honorary Knight Commander of the British Empire.
 The Salzburg Mozarteum has awarded him its Silver Medal and in Vienna he is an honorary member of the Gesellschaft der Musikfreunde, the Vienna Hofmusikkapelle and the Vienna State Opera.
-He has also been awarded the Russian Order of Friendship and Israel’s Wolf Prize for the Arts.
-He has received many honorary degrees, most recently from Chicago’s Northwestern University in 2014.
+He has also been awarded Israel’s Wolf Prize for the Arts and in July 2018, on the occasion of the Friendship Concert, Muti received the Order of Merit from the Ukrainian President Poroshenko.
+He has received more than 20 honorary degrees from the most important universities of the world.

 In 2007 Riccardo Muti initiated a five-year project with the Cherubini Orchestra at the Salzburg Whitsun Festival devoted to the rediscovery and reassessment of the operatic and sacred music heritage of the Neapolitan school of the 18th century.